JonathanGarro/sims-portal-releases/README.md

 ## Fixes

 - **Cleaner JS Imports**: The `layout.html` that handles the bulk of templates' JS imports has been cleaned up address a number of errors that were previously appearing the console.
 These mostly related to either outdated versions or trying to load functions that were not present on certain pages.
-These have been addressed with `{% if request.path == <path-here> %}` to only load when needed.
+These have been addressed with `if request.path ==` to only load when needed.

 # 1.4.5 (Grosvenor-Strathmore) - 2023-07-31